Attendance and engagement - what you need to know

 If you are thinking of leaving your course

-If you decide to withdraw from your course you should inform your department of your withdrawal in writing.
-Failure to do this may jeopardise your right to receive any future funding from your sponsoring authority.
+If you do decide to withdraw from your course, you should inform your department of your withdrawal in writing.
+For sponsored students in receipt of funding, failure to do this may jeopardise your right to receive any future funding from your sponsoring authority.

 If you are thinking of changing course

-If you are considering transferring to another course at City you should discuss your plans with your tutor or other designated person within your department.
+If you are considering transferring to another course at City, you should discuss your plans with your Programme Office and/or Personal Tutor.

-Applications can only be considered at the discretion of the relevant head(s) of department and subject to places being available.
-You should be aware that applications to change a course are not always agreed.
+Applications to change course are at the discretion of the relevant head(s) of department, not guaranteed and are subject to places being available.